Look at the columns!

 After I pointed out that I haven’t known him since childhood, he just shrugged.
 The money was taken back from Booking because they were only blocked, not delivered, but we were a little bit concerned.
 The tense situation made my godmother throw her phone away against a wall, but at least it made it work properly.
 Basically, after less than two hours since we had arrived, we were scammed twice.

 To calm us down, we went into the first restaurant to have something to eat and a cool beer.
 As I think everyone knows, Greek food is great, and people are welcoming, especially the ones working in tourism.
 A great chunk of Greece’s income comes from tourism, and its economic situation is not very comfy, so people really want to have happy customers.
+You can read a great Athens food guide written by a fellow blogger to find out what you must not miss in terms of culinary experiences.

 As I might say, the restaurants are always full, and I’m not sure only with tourists, so probably many reasons led to the economic failure of the country.
 Being Balkans, they rely deeply on concepts as tipping, which they greatly appreciate, on the hospitality of every place’s owner and on the fact that you feel part of the family wherever you go.

-Usually, restaurants are family businesses, and all the relatives work there, starting with the 16 year-olds and ending with the elders that tell you stories over a cup of Ouzo.
+Usually, restaurants are family businesses, and all the relatives work there, starting with the 16-year-olds and ending with the elders that tell you stories over a cup of Ouzo.
 At almost every order some other things appear on the table, like a small bowl of peanuts or a plate of fries, or a Greek salad or a small cheese plate.

 Of course, you pay them under some other form, but this makes you feel special as a client.
 Also, every seller will ask you where you’re from and will tell you a few words in your language, or he’ll ask you to say something to him, so he could learn.
 Not only that he finds out where are you and he can modify the price accordingly, just like in Asia, but they also say that it’s common politeness to be able to say “Hello!” or “Thank you!” in the person’s own language.